DanielCalvo/studies/AWS/UltimateAWSCertifiedSyOPSAdministratorAssociate/Section15_NetworkingRoute53/notes.md

 - Created 3 health checks on route 53

 ### 192. Routing policy - failover
+- You have a main EC2 instance and a failover one
+- Route 53 has a health check pointing to the primary instance
+- If the route check fails, it'll point you to the failover instance

+#### Hands on
+- New address entry, routing policy > failover
+- When creating the main A rentry, set the failover type to primary and associate it with a healthcheck
+- Create the second entry with the same name on the name entry and the routing policy of failover, type secondary.
+The secondary failover doens't need a health check

 ### 193. Routing policy - geolocation
+- Different from latency based!
+- Routing based on user location
+- Ex: Traffic that originates from the UK should go to this specific IP
+- You should create a default policy in case there's no match on location!

+#### Hands on
+- New address entry, routing policy > Geolocation
+- You can then choose a location!
+Continents or countries
+- Remember to create multiple A entries to the same name with different geolocation settings so different people from different places get different results from your DNS
+- Don't forget to create a default routing policy at the end!

 ### 194. Routing policy - multi value
+- Use when you want to route traffic to multiple resources
+- You can associate a route 53 health check with errors
+- Returns up to 8 healthy records for each multi value query
+- Multi value is not a good replacement for having an ELB!
+- Diagram: Multiple values associated with one A entry.
+Each entry is associated with a health check.
+If the health check is unhealthy, route 53 no longer returns that when someone queries that name.

+#### Hands on
+- New address entry, routing policy > Multivalue answer, associate it with a healthcheck
+- Create a bunch of records with the same name and multivalue routing policy!

 ### 195. 3rd party domains & Route 53
+- Route 63 is also a registrar!
+- A domain name registrar as an organization that manages the reservation of internet domain names
+- Remember: Domain Registrar != DNS
+- If you buy your domain on a 3rd party website, you can still use Route 53!
+    - Create a hosted zone in route 53
+    - Update NS records on the 3rd party website to use route 53 name servers

+#### Hands on
+- Go on google domains and on the settings, set google domains to use a custom name server, and in there set the AWS name servers
+- Possible exam question: "How do you integrate a third party domain with route 53?"
+Create your domain elsewhere but have the name servers point to your AWS route 53 hosted zone

 ### 196. Section clean up